tcooper/gitter/README.md

     update any repo: 				gitter -u

 ##Notes:
-* You will prompted for your Github/BitBucket password
+* You will prompted for your Github/BitBucket password, but it wont print out or be saved in history
 * Username for repo is ($USER) by default, you can change this on line 8
 * New repos are private by default
 * Doesn't like symbols for language (ex. use 'c' instead of 'c++')
 * Updating a repo has commit message 'updates via gitter' by default

-Originally -- by Dave Deriso -- deriso@gmail.com